Kitrina Douglas

 Kitrina Douglas (born 6 September 1960) is an English ex-professional golfer who played on the Ladies European Tour.

 Douglas won the British Ladies Amateur in 1982 and played in the 1982 Great Britain & Ireland Curtis Cup team.
 She played professionally on the Ladies European Tour, where she won eight times and was a member of the 1992 European Solheim Cup team.

 Once her competitive career was over, Douglas became a BBC Sport Online golf columnist and in 2004 Douglas was awarded a Doctor of Philosophy (PhD) in achievement psychology of international women golfers from the University of Bristol.
+She is now a professor of Narrative and Performative Research at the University of West London.